-Below is the list of workshops that were featured at the April 2019 Northern Colorado Diversity Conference.
-We will post the updated list of workshops for the November 2019 event as the workshops are identified and confirmed by the event’s student Executive Committee.
+Below is the list of workshops that will be featured at the December 2019 Northern Colorado Diversity Conference, as chosen by the event’s student Executive Committee.
 You can also download a PDF version of the workshop options here.

 In this workshop lawyers will lead an interactive session on Colorado’s Hate Crimes Statute.
 The lawyers will present a case involving criminal hate crimes.
 At the conclusion of the trial, small discussion groups of students will become “juries” to discuss the issues presented and, with the assistance of an adult facilitator, reach a verdict.
 The group will also discuss diversity in their community and the value of preventing the spread of racial slurs and hateful actions.

 Is paying for college scaring you from applying?
 Does the financial aid process freak you out?
 In this session, we will break down it down into simple steps.
 We will talk about in-state tuition, grants, scholarships and loans, and share some creative ways to save money and pay for college.
 Learn about common mistakes and hurdles and how to avoid them.
 Bring your cell phone or laptop or a notepad because you’ll get some websites with resources.
 This session will cover financial aid options for DACA, Dreamer and undocumented students too.

 We all can and should do better to include students with disabilities, both in the classroom and socially.
 But how?
 This workshop will feature a panel of students and open dialogue to explore strategies for being more inclusive in every aspect of our lives.
 The session will be led by the Director of Academic Inclusion for UNC GOAL, a fully inclusive college opportunity for students with intellectual and/or developmental disabilities at the University of Northern Colorado.